Lorne Edgar Campbell: The Port Hope 8 case

 Campbell arrived at the Queen's Hotel shortly after 10 pm.
 As Campbell approached Matiyek-whom he knew-the latter tried at first to hide his gun and then pulled his gun out.
 Campbell shot Matiyek three times.
 The first bullet went through Matiyek's neck, the second through his skull and the third likewise.
 Campbell states that he shot Matiyek in self-defense, saying: "As soon as I said: 'How are you doing?" he went for it...I totally wish he hadn't gone for it.
 I've had to live with it.
 It hasn't been easy.
 But he went for it and I happened to be faster...It happened so fast that I just reacted.
 When you see somebody going for a gun and you've got one, with the upbringing I've had, you'll be fast.
 I'm glad I had a gun...I never questioned my decision.
 Not once.
 Not for a second".
-Campbell denied that the shooting was a case of first-degree murder as alleged by the Crown, saying that Matiyek was drinking with two Outlaws, Fred Jones and Sonny Broson, whom he could had easily killed as his gun still had three bullets left.
+Campbell denied that the shooting was a case of first-degree murder as alleged by the Crown, saying that Matiyek was drinking with two Outlaws, Fred Jones and Sonny Broson, whom he could have easily killed as his gun still had three bullets left.
 Campbell uses the fact that he spared Jones and Bronson instead of killing them as evidence that he killed in self-defense.
 After fleeing from the Queen's Hotel, Campbell went to the Cadillac Hotel, his favorite bar in Oshawa, to start drinking.
 During the police investigation, photographs of various Satan's Choice members were shown to the witnesses at the Queen's Hotel by the police, but none of Campbell.
 The witnesses to the shooting all stated that the gunman was a "big, blonde, bearded man".
 The police took no fingerprints from the crime scene and interviewed the witnesses as a group instead of individually, both of which are violations of the accepted methods of investigating a crime.
 Shortly after the Queen's Hotel shooting, Campbell was arrested for assaulting two police officers during a brawl in a Chinese restaurant in Scarborough, which he was convicted of, causing him to spend Christmas 1978 behind bars.